ledlaux/pikoPD/README.md

 - pico-extras
 - picotool

-Toolchain setup instructions can be found in the [manual]( https://github.com/ledlaux/pikoPD/blob/main/docs/manual.md).
+Toolchain setup instructions can be found in the manual.

-## Project build
+## Build

 pikopd.py